ruby-grape/grape/UPGRADING.md

 end
 ```

-One can also use the new `return_no_content` helper to explicitly return 204 and an empty body for any request type:
+One can also use the new `return_no_content` helper to explicitly return a 204 status code and an empty body for any request type:

 ```ruby
 delete :id do